warwick358/bitbot-project-5-bitbot/Bitbot-project-5-bitbot.md

 The "comparison" "0 < 0" Block needs to look like "-10 < raw_roll" ("raw_roll" is from the "variable" tab).
 In the second section of the "and" block we need another "logic" tab and then "comparison" block.
 "0 >0".
 This "comparison" "0 > 0" Block needs to look like "raw_roll > 10" ("raw_roll" is from the "variable" tab).
+Next go to the "variable" tab and get a "set to" block and place it under "then" in the "if then" block.
+Use the dropdown to change to the "left_motor" and replace the "0" with a "0 x 0" block from the "math" tab, change the "0" to "-1"
+Now copy the entire "set to" block and place it under the original "set to" block.
+Use the dropdown to change to the "right_motor".
+(Because the ​rawPitch​ value is the angle that the controller microbit is sending when tilted forwards the angle is negative.
+So we multiply by -1 changing the number to posative makeing the Bitbot go forwards.)

 ```block